 A wreath made with a coat hanger and garden clippings

 Julie has also been working with the delightful new online magazine Faversham Life, where she shows you how to make a wreath from a coat hanger and garden clippings.
-It’s so pretty and delicate, but you can give it a good shake and it won’t fall apart.
+Like our Christmas twig wreath, it’s so pretty and delicate, but you can give it a good shake and it won’t fall apart.

 Or a wreath from dried leaves from your garden trees